 In 2011--after a year of editing and production--we published, as our first hardcover and electronic editions, The Craft We Chose: My Life in the CIA by Richard L. Holm.
 The Craft We Chose is an outstanding memoir by a legendary member of the intelligence community, and it has received rave reviews.
 We followed with Clover, the concluding volume in Dr. Robert Comunale's The Safehaven Chronicles trilogy.
 Just as Dr. Galen's Little Black Bag had done in 2009, Clover topped all sellers at the 2011 National Press Club Book Fair.

 Also in 2011, we released electronic versions of Safe Young Drivers and The Driving Challenge: Dare to Be Safer and Happier on the Road, Phil Berardelli's audacious blueprint for reforming aggressive drivers.
 We then published Dr. Comunale's other four novels as ebooks.
 And in December, we debuted Phil's Favorite 500: Loves of a Moviegoing Lifetime.
-This title, available only in ebook form, presents a wealth of movie recommendations based on Phil Berardelli's years as a TV movie critic and his lifelong affair with motion pictures.
-We confined it to electronic form for a special reason: Phil includes links to clips, previews and selected featurettes covering nearly every movie on the list so readers can sample the recommendations instantly.
-Updated regularly since 2011, we are preparing a newly organized edition of Phil's Favorite 500 for 2017 as well as a companion title, Phil's 2nd Favorite 500.
-Both will include new movies, updated links to clips, recommended books and more of Phil's inimitable commentary.
+The title, available only in ebook form, presented a wealth of movie recommendations based on Phil Berardelli's years as a TV movie critic and his lifelong affair with motion pictures.
+Phil included many links to clips, previews and selected featurettes covering nearly every movie on the list so readers could sample the recommendations instantly.

 2012 saw downloadable audio versions of R.A.
 Comunale's five books, all beautifully narrated by Ron David, whose voice is familiar to viewers of the Discovery and History channels, and many other TV outlets.
 Breaking more new ground that year, we released, simultaneously, the hardcover, downloadable audio and electronic versions of Adventures in the Scream Trade: Scenes from an Operatic Life.
 A frank, insightful and frequently uproarious memoir by Charles Long, the book presents a vivid, behind-the-scenes look at the world of opera made accessible to all adult readers.
 The author recorded the captivating narration.

 2013 saw two new titles and an audio version of a third.
 Among Enemies: Counter-Espionage for the Business Traveler, by Luke Bencie, an internationally known expert on the topic, provides essential advice on protecting yourself and your proprietary business information while abroad.
-We also released the bleak, chilling novel And Darkness Fell, David Berardelli's portrayal of one man's desperate struggle to survive amid a collapsed society.
-It quickly became our top-selling ebook that year.
 The downloadable narration of The Craft We Chose: My Life in the CIA represented the seventh addition to our growing audio library.

 Our 2014 releases included two more André Le Gallo ebooks featuring CIA operative Steve Church: Satan's Spy, in which Church and his partner--and significant other--Kella Hastings attempt to thwart an impending Iranian cyber attack against the United States, and The Red Cell, a spy thriller that begins in downtown Washington, D.C., then sweeps across Europe and climaxes in San Francisco Bay.
 We also released, in hardcover and as an ebook, Hillwilla, a fascinating story from veteran writer but first-time novelist Melanie Forde.
 Set mostly in West Virginia during a bleak Appalachian winter, Hillwilla will captivate you from its abrupt opening to its life-affirming conclusion.
 The National Press Club selected Hillwilla as one of only two literary novels at its 37th annual Book Fair in November, an event featuring more than 100 authors.

-Our ebook titles for 2014 included After Darkness Fell, the jarring sequel to David Berardelli's post-apocalyptic thriller And Darkness Fell; and Luke Bencie's second and already highly acclaimed book, Global Security Consulting: How to Build a Thriving International Practice, which we also released in hardcover.
+2014 also included Luke Bencie's second and already highly acclaimed book, Global Security Consulting: How to Build a Thriving International Practice, which we also released in hardcover.